howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

 ### Requiring authentication on the server-side

-The last thing you're doing in this chapter is ensure only authenticated users are able to `post` new links.
+The last thing you're doing in this chapter is ensuring that only authenticated users are able to `post` new links.
 Plus, every `Link` that's created by a `post` mutation should automatically set the `User` who sent the request for its `postedBy` field.

 To implement this functionality, this time you need to make a small change on the server-side as well.